Jobs at Seattle's Child

 Virtual Office Administrator

-Are you one of those people who thrives off taking charge and helping an organization grow?
+Are you one of those people who thrives on taking charge and helping an organization grow?
 Do you prefer to be given a challenge and asked to solve it, rather than provided a step-by-step manual?
 All employees work virtually at Seattle's Child and we need an "office" administrator to be the hub of the wheel.
 This position is ideal for the person who thrives off developing systems and processes to solve problems as well as managing multiple projects.
 Tasks vary from sales support to distribution monitoring, writing the company newsletter, responding to our customers' queries, building customer engagement and doing basic SEO work on our website.

 Past employment or volunteer experience (including managing a busy household) that demonstrate outstanding organizational and time-management skills, as well as the ability to work with minimal supervision, is required.